 Council sets a targeted rate for the supply of water.
-This rate will be based on the volume of water supplied to all rating units with a metered connection except those properties in the Motueka Urban Water Supply.
+This rate will be based on the volume of water supplied to all rating units with a metered connection except those properties in the Motueka Urban Water Supply and for the Nelson Pine Industries Ltd site.
 The rate will be based on the provision of a service by the Council and where the land is situated.
-The category of rateable land and the proposed rate (per cubic metre supplied) for 2012/2013 is:
+The category of rateable land and the rate (per cubic metre supplied) for 2012/2013 is:

-Category 2011/12 \$ 2012/13 Proposed \$ All rating units with metered connections, excluding the Motueka Urban Water Supply.
-1.73 1.73
+Category 2011/2012 \$ 2012/2013 \$ All rating units with metered connections, excluding the 1.73 1.87 Motueka Urban Water Supply and the Nelson Pine Industries Ltd site.

 In addition, Council sets a targeted rate for the supply of water calculated as a fixed daily amount per rating unit.
-The rate will be based on where the land is situated and the provision of service by the Council and will be set in relation to all rating units with a metered connection excluding those in the Motueka Township.
-The proposed rate for 2012/2013 is 59.67 cents per day (2011/2012 59.67 cents).
+The rate will be based on where the land is situated and the provision of service by the Council and will be set in relation to all rating units with a metered connection excluding those in the Motueka Township and the Nelson Pine Industries Ltd site.
+The rate for 2012/2013 is 61.81 cents per day (2011/2012 59.67 cents).